 On average, each tissue donor provides enough transplantable tissue for up to 75 people.
-Eye donations for transplant decreased by 2.3 percent this year and research donations increased by 11.8 percent.
-In 2017, Iowa imported six corneas for transplantation (no change over last year) and imported 99 corneas for research and training, a 61.2 percent decrease over research imports in 2016.
-Even though eye donation has slightly decreased, the demand for corneal transplants is also increasing in Iowa.
+Eye donations for transplant decreased by 27.7% in 2018, and research donations decreased by 2.2% The decrease in the number of eye transplant donors is due to the Iowa Lions Eye Bank refining the donor eligibility criteria to ensure the eye bank recovers the best transplantable tissue to meet corneal surgeon standards.
 On average, each eye donation provides sight to two people and provides additional tissue for up to eight scleral patch grafts for eye traumas and glaucoma shunt surgeries.
-Eyes donated to research by Iowans are used to develop new transplant techniques and potential treatments for blinding eye disease by ILEB and the University of Iowa Wynn Institute for Vision Research (WIVR).
-ILEB is pursuing groundbreaking research through the philanthropically funded Cornea Research Center, focused on the metabolic functioning of ocular tissue with a goal of identifying tissue that will most successfully restore sight.
-WIVR makes research tissue from Iowans available to their programs: Carver Family Center for Macular Degeneration; Glaucoma Research; Pediatric Genetics; Center for Bioinformatics and Computational Biology Visual Rehabilitation/Disability; Program in Stem Cell Biology; and the VA Center for Prevention and Treatment of Visual Loss.
-Through the generous gift by Iowans of ocular tissue for research, the precious goal of eliminating blinding eye disease will be a reality in the future.
+Eyes donated to research by Iowans are used to develop new transplant techniques and potential treatments for blinding eye disease by ILEB and the University of Iowa Institute for Vision Research (IVR).
+ILEB is pursuing ground-breaking research through the philanthropically funded Cornea Research Center, focused on the metabolic functioning of ocular tissue with a goal of identifying tissue that will most successfully restore sight.
+IVR makes research tissue from Iowans available to their programs: Carver Family Center for Macular Degeneration; Glaucoma Research; Pediatric Genetics; Center for Bioinformatics and Computational Biology Visual Rehabilitation/Disability; Program in Stem Cell Biology; and the VA Center for Prevention and Treatment of Visual Loss.
+Through the generous gift by Iowans of ocular tissue for research, the precious gift of answers to the goal of eliminating blinding eye disease will be a reality in the future.